 Option B: DIY Site Migration

-Moving a website on your own can be as simple or as involved as the number of features you’re enjoying from your web hosting service.
 For example, if you only have a static site and nothing else, things can be as easy as transferring those files over to the new host and changing your DNS records for your domain name.
+For those running on WordPress, tools like Duplicator and All-in-One WP Migration can automate parts of the process.

 There are usually specific reasons involved when the shift to a new host is desired.
 These reasons can be due to performance, reliability or even poor customer service.
 Before signing up with a new host, do some research to make sure you’re not going in blind.